Nana’s New Shoes–And the Metaphor of Buying Bigger Clothes

 Nana has edema—swelling in the lower part of her legs—because she has been sitting in a wheelchair a lot lately.
 She is quite fashionable and still loves to get dressed up every day.
 But no shoes were fitting.

 I had to nearly drag her, but I convinced her to go shoe shopping with me.
-When we went to the shoe warehouse, we pushed her in her wheelchair but brought along her walker as well.
+When we went to the Shoe Warehouse, we pushed her in her wheelchair but brought along her walker as well.
 Nana has always worn a size 7, but we could not fit her into any shoes smaller than an 8.5 or 9!
 We tried on one pair of gold shoes —Size 9.
 Finally, we were finding some shoes that fit.

 Nana loved them.
 And she found them comfortable.
 The woman who had insisted on wheelchairing everywhere, refusing to walk, suddenly started walking with her walker and refused to stop!
 She was not taking off those shoes and she was not going to ride in the wheelchair again.
 Suddenly, Nana was transformed.
-Not only was she comfortable, but she felt stylish.
+Not only was she more comfortable, but she felt stylish.

 People often experience a sense of failure and surprise when their clothing size goes up a level, just like Nana did.
 This is no surprise: our culture overvalues thinness.
 But continuing to wear too small clothing is uncomfortable physically and mentally.
 Buying bigger clothes is often necessary.

 I had to help Nana face this.
 She didn’t totally understand why her shoes didn’t fit, she felt disappointed, and she definitely didn’t want to spend any money.
 But boy, after she got those shoes on, she felt so much better!

 Bodies age and change in ways that we can’t control.
 We need to accept that.
 My advice is always to buy a few things that fit you well and help you to feel great and put the other clothes out of sight for now.
 No matter what your eating disorder tells you, you deserve to have clothes that fit you.

 And when I spoke to Nana last week, she let me know how much she was loving her gold shoes and walking more again!